BarredEwe/WaterStates/README.md

     // do something with your content
 }
 ```

-If you do not need data for the state of the content, it should be pointed `DefaultState` type - `Any`:
+If you do not need data for the content state, you can not implement the `showContent` method or you can specify the type of content in the `showContent` method, as in `DefaultState` - `Any`:

 ```swift
 func showContent(_ content: Any) {